richi3f/pokemon-gourmet/README.md

   - `random` - randomly picks any ingredient.
   - `early_stopping` - favors short recipes by having a high chance of stopping the sandwich recipe at the earliest possibility.
-  - `weighted_allocator` - assigns a weight to each ingredient based on the free space in the sandwich.
+  - `weighted_allocation` - assigns a weight to each ingredient based on the free space in the sandwich.
 This intends to balance the number of fillings and condiments in the sandwich.